-Table 4-7 Remote Controller Main Interface Details
+Table 4-7 Remote Controller Main Interface Details ----------- --

-Tuble 47 1 terrote controller main interrace betails No. Name Description 1 Time Indicates the current system time.
+No. Name Description 1 Time Indicates the current system time.
 2 Battery Status Indicates the current battery status of the remote controller.
-3 Indicates that Wi-Fi is currently connected.
-If not continuous the icon is not displayed.
-Wi-Fi Status You can quickly turn on or off the connection to Windown from anywhere on the "Remote Controller Interested in the "Shortcut Menu".
+3 Wi-Fi Status Indicates that Wi-Fi is currently connected.
+If not connected, the icon is not displayed.
+You can quickly turn on or off the connection to Wi-Fi by sliding down from anywhere on the "Remote Controller Interface" to enter the "Shortcut Menu".
 4 Location Info Indicates that location information is currently enabled.
 If not enabled, the icon is not displayed.
 You can tap "Settings" to enter the "Location Information" interface to quickly turn on or off location information.
 5 Back Button Tap the button to return to the previous page.
 6 Home Button Tap the button to jump to the "Remote Controller Main Interface".
 7 "Recent apps" Button Tap the button to view all background programs currently running and take screenshots.